Methane Gas in SIBO & IBS

 One type of Archaea species includes methanogens, which are primitive “bugs” that convert hydrogen gas to methane in the large intestine.
 By doing so, methanogens play an important role in reducing excess gas production.
 By removing excess hydrogen gas from the GI tract, methanogens are able to regulate the way in which energy is stored and maintained from certain dietary components.

-Aside from this process which is otherwise known as methanogenesis, hydrogen gas is also metabolized in the body by sulfate-reducing bacteria which use hydrogen to reduce sulfate to sulfide, as well as acetogenic bacteria that use hydrogen gas to reduce carbon dioxide (CO2) to acetate 2.
+Aside from this process which is otherwise known as methanogenesis, hydrogen gas is also metabolized in the body by sulfate-reducing bacteria that use hydrogen to reduce sulfate to sulfide, as well as acetogenic bacteria that use hydrogen gas to reduce carbon dioxide (CO2) to acetate 2.

 Present in up to 95.7% of healthy individuals, the most common methanogen species is Methanobrevibacter smithii (M. smithii).